neurokidslab/eeg_preprocessing/README.md

 > Authors: Ana Flo (anaflom@gmail.com)

-This is the code repository for pre-preprocessing developmental EEG data of the UNICOG BabyLab, NeuroSpin.
+This is the code repository for APICE, the prepreprocessing pipeline for developmental EEG data of the UNICOG BabyLab, NeuroSpin.
 All routines are implemented in MATLAB.

 #### Requirements